dgaitsgo/ARTiMon-demo/README.md

 **Communication**

-In order to get data from the Unity game to our ARTiMon executable, we configured the wearable RaspberryPi to host a wifi network, connected the computer running the game to it and used tcp sockets to stream the data.
+In order to get data from the Unity game to our ARTiMon executable, we configured the wearable RaspberryPi to host a wifi network and then connected the computer running the game to that network.
+Now we can use tcp sockets to stream data.
 When scripting in Unity with C#, we have access to .NET's Tcp API.